gruppler/PTN-Ninja/readme.md

 #### `INSERT_PLIES` (value: `<Object>: { plies, prev }`)

-- Insert a series of `plies` specified as strings in PTN (e.g. `['d5', 'e4']`, or `d5 e4`) and go backward `prev` plies.
+- Insert a series of moves specified as strings in PTN (e.g. `['d5', 'e4']`, or `d5 e4`) and go backward `prev` plies.
 If a line number is specified in place of the first ply, following plies will be inserted at that location.
 If the second ply is a NOP, following plies will begin with Player 2.

 #### `INSERT_PLY` (value: `<String>`)

-- Execute a single ply specified as a string in PTN (e.g. `Sb4`)
+- Execute a single move specified as a string in PTN (e.g. `Sb4`)

 #### `LAST`